A Short(ish) Guide to Stress

 Apart from all of the above techniques, it helps to keep in mind that the way we care for our bodies matters.
 Healthy habits can protect us from suffering even worse effects of stress.
 And, much to the chagrin of procrastinators everywhere, standard health advice is standard for a reason: it works!

-1. Keep a healthy diet.
+1. - Keep a healthy diet.
 Get your daily intake of fresh fruit and vegetables and try to cut back on processed foods.
 Extracting the necessary energy from highly processed foods requires extra steps from your digestive system.
 If its function is already impeded by cortisol, having it work harder will only make you feel more tired and feed the stress cycle.
 So keep it simple and fresh.

-2. Keep moving.
+2. - Keep moving.
 We’ve already said it and you hear it everywhere, but it really is that important.
 If you can, getting out in nature will yield the best outcome – you’re getting exercise, plenty of fresh air, and focusing on distant scenery will help your eyes and brain relax.
 If it’s a team or social sport or event, you’re also reaping the benefits of socialising!

-3. Sleep.
+3. - Sleep.
 It’s even harder when stress is disrupting it, but sleep is crucial for optimal brain function, so try and improve yours.
 Stick to a sleep routine, avoid caffeine and alcohol before bed, leave your brightly lit screens outside the bedroom.
-(See if our Sleep Support CBD Oil with chamomile and lemon balm helps.)
+(See if our Sleep Support CBD Oil with camomile and lemon balm helps.)

-4. Relax.
+4. - Relax.
 Since stress is all about tension, any activity that releases it will help.
 Meditation, yoga and tai chi are techniques that can help you calm down and increase the levels of oxytocin, the social bonding and happiness hormone.
 Taking a long bath, having a massage or getting pampered at home or at a spa can have a similar effect.

 For busier brains, hobbies are a great alternative of keeping your brain engaged in a low-stress activity, with the added benefit of activating the production of dopamine, the other happiness hormone.
 From gardening to building miniatures, whatever gets your brain pleasantly busy but not overworked will do the trick.